leya-print/leya-print-platform/README.md

 <!-- END TO END TESTS -->
 ## End-to-end-tests

-To ensure that the application's golden path is working correctly from a user's perspective we introduced end-to-end tests.
+To validate that all components of the system are functioning together as intended we introduced end-to-end tests.
 In theory, end-to-end testing (E2E testing) is the process of testing a piece of software from start to finish as it will be used by the actual users.

 The specs (tests) can be found under the e2e/tests folder.